oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ac_fixed/README.md

 ```cpp
 #include <sycl/ext/intel/ac_types/ac_fixed.hpp>
 ```

-Additionally, you must use the flag `-qactypes` on Linux or `/Qactypes` on Windows in order to ensure that the headers are correctly included.
+Additionally, you must pass the flag `-qactypes` on Linux or `/Qactypes` on Windows to the `dpcpp` command when compiling your SYCL program in order to ensure that the headers are correctly included.
+In this tutorial, this is done in `src/CMakeLists.txt`.

 ### Recommended Method for Constructing `ac_fixed` Numbers